raymondli2k/github-showcase-page-marbs-consulting/README.md

 ![](Marbs%20Consulting.png)

 _MARBS Consulting has been hired to form a competitive international football team for Rarita and to analyse the impact of building a football “brand” on the economy.
-We hope to provide insight into our findings through our code and key figures._
+We hope to provide insight into our findings through our code, data and key figures._

 ---